nikfrank/react-workshop-snoop/puzzles.md

 2. refactor the `// reading from state` section to use [destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) into one line of code

-3. put a character limit on the hat text (so it can't overflow the hat!)
+3. put a character limit on the hat text (so it can't overflow the hat!) within an existing line of code

 4. use an Object like `{ [hashColor]: 'color name', ...}` to render the names of the colors into the dropdowns